-Fire ants can turn a blissful afternoon outside into an itchy, burning stream of misery.
+Fire ants are a type of red ant.
 An attack from a fire ant typically causes instant, intense pain.
 The pain quickly gives way to itching and skin irritation that lasts from a few hours to a few days.

 Although it looks as though fire ants bite when they attack, the correct term to use is “sting.”
 As a result, we will use the word sting instead of bite in this article.